 Why is Diwali celebrated 21 days After Dussehra?
 Why Diwali is celebrated after 20 days of Dussehra?
-Some year Diwali is celebrated after 20 days of Dussehra and some year Why Diwali is celebrated after 21 days of Dussehra?
+Some years Diwali is celebrated after 20 days of Dussehra and some years Why Diwali is celebrated after 21 days of Dussehra?
 It all depends on the Hindu calendar.
-We’ll discuss about it.
+We’ll discuss it.

-Dusshera is one of the greatest festival of India.
-Diwali, the festival of lights is really the most anticipated and celebrated festival in India.
+Dusshera is one of the greatest festivals in India.
+Diwali, the festival of lights is the most anticipated and celebrated festival in India.

 Dussehra Festival – Celebrate Good Luck With the World

 Vijayadashami, known as Dussehra or Dasara, is an important Hindu festival celebrated at the end of Navarati in November.
 The festival symbolizes the victory of good over evil.
 It marks the end of bad times and the beginning of a new age.

 Dussehra is celebrated with great pomp and splendor, and most of the rituals are very elaborate.
 The entire town and the whole region get flooded with color and lights.
 People dress up in colorful costumes, make lots of noise, and enjoy this festive season.
 There are several festivals celebrated in India, and they have different meanings.

 While in India, festivals are celebrated for various reasons, like the harvest festival and the celebration of good luck, the Dussehra festival in India is mostly celebrated, celebrating good over evil.

 In the olden days, this festival was celebrated on a beautiful day called Ashadhya.
 This day marked the beginning of the season of prosperity.
 In the olden days, this festival was also considered a celebration of love.
 In the olden days, marriages were performed in front of the temple, and then the bride and groom exchanged sweets.